 Our water system is routinely inspected by the Department of Environmental Protection (DEP).
 The DEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts Certified Operator who oversees the routine operations of our system.
-In 2019 DEP conducted a Sanitary Survey, this is a Comprehensive Compliance Inspection.
-Several upgrades to alarm and monitoring systems were implemented.
+In 2022 we received a \$3,300,000 grant to install and/or upgrade water mains along N.E.
+Main St. Water Main Work was completed in 2023.
+Additionally approximately 3600 feet of water main was installed to loop N.E.
+Main St. to Gilboa St. eliminating two dead ends, and increasing fire flows.